Santa visits Shore Medical Center

 "The (Somers Point police) chief started working on this in the summer," Richmond said.
 "He contacted me in October."

-Santa arrived at Shore Medical Center with multiple boxes filled with toys and bags made for the children, Somers Point Police Chief Robert C. Somers said.
-The bags contained coloring books, crayons and comfort quilts donated by the Stitchers Quilt Guild, he said.
+Santa arrived at Shore with boxes filled with toys and bags for the children, police Chief Robert C. Somers said.
+The bags contained coloring books, crayons and quilts donated by the Stitchers Quilt Guild.

-For this effort, Somers Point police officers raised some of the money by not shaving last month and this month, Somers said.
+For this effort, officers raised some of the money by not shaving last month and this month, Somers said.

 "We want those in the hospital to know we are thinking of them during this holiday season.
 We know they would much rather be home with their families.
 If we can do something to brighten their day, we want to take advantage of that opportunity.
 Our officers and staff look forward to this event each year and hope to continue to grow the event," Somers said.